 Where Valuei is rainfall rate in mm hr-1 and Timei is the time at which this value occurs in the units specified on line 2.
 The model then linearly interpolates these values to give the rainfall rate at each time step.

+Spatially-varying rainfall file (.nc)

+This file specifies a spatially- temporally-varying rainfall from a weather radar or numerical weather prediction model.
+The file is stored in the TUFLOW NetCDF rainfall format (see https://wiki.tuflow.com/index.php?title=TUFLOW_NetCDF_Rainfall_Format).
+The rainfall accumulation (in mm) is stored for each rainfall “tile” for each time interval.
+The first rainfall timestamp should be 0, corresponding to the start of the simulation, and the sim_time should be no longer than the rainfall time series.
+The rainfall file must have the same origin as the DEM, and the size of a rainfall tile size must be an integer multiple of the DEM cell size.

 Checkpointing file (.chkpnt)

 This file will be written by the model if checkpointing is on (by specifying the keyword checkpointing in the .par file).
 It can be used to restart the model from the time at which the checkpoint file was saved by a pervious simulation, it includes the internal states and parameters of the model at the time the checkpoint file was written and will overwrite parameters specified in the .par file or on the command line.